jfly/snow/nixos-modules/kodi-colusita/README.md

        not-very-robust clients, but it doesn't work due to a mix of reasons:
        1. NixOS's default network configuration (so-called "scripted networking") doesn't register a "wait" service.
-It seems like we could fix this by using either systemd-networkd or NetworkManager, but I tried that and...
+It seems like we could fix this by using either `systemd-networkd` or `NetworkManager`, but I tried that and...
-       2. systemd-networkd's definition of network-online.target doesn't
-          actually guarantee that DNS is up.
+       2. The `systemd-networkd` definition of `network-online.target` doesn't actually guarantee that DNS is up.
 I'm still seeing Jellyfin fail on boot.
 7. Finally, you will be asked to "Select the libraries to add".
 Add "All"